 Many product review websites simply gather data from manufacturers or scour user-generated reviews to make a guess as to which models are the best based on research — we go much further than that.
 We exhaustively research for days or weeks on end, and then we purchase every product at full price to eliminate any possibility of bias.
-Once we get our hands on the various machines, tools, and devices we go to town putting them to the real world, in-depth test to discover which ones are truly the best, not just supposed to be the best.
+Once we get our hands on the various machines, best tools, and devices, we go to town putting them to the real world, in-depth test to discover which ones are truly the best, not just supposed to be the best.

 To determine which pressure washers are the best we used objective tests, subjective judgment, and our own professional experience to narrow our assessment down to four key metrics with a weighted score according to their importance.
 Read below for a full explanation of our exhaustive experimental techniques.

 Because the main purpose of a pressure washer is to jet filth and debris away from a vehicle, driveway, patio, or other piece of property, the first thing we wanted to consider was each model's cleaning performance.
 Before we developed any tests, we took the most obvious course of action — we hooked every machine up and started jetting and spraying anything and everything around that needed washing.
 After cleaning gutters, washing the mud off trucks, and blasting the scum off of exterior walls we had a subjective feel for the difference between the power and settings of each model; we were then confident that we were ready to develop some tests for this metric.

 Pressure and flow rate both influence cleaning power, so the eggheads of the pressure washer world have coined a term known as "cleaning units" (CU) that accounts for a combination of these two factors.
 CU is calculated by simply multiplying gallons per minute of flow (GPM) by pounds per square inch of pressure (PSI).